LabyrinthCoderDev/Delta-RPM-Protocol/README.md

 ---

 ## Acknowledgments
+- **Anuoluwapo Odubola - THE HAMILTONIAN OF ETERNAL BECOMING — COMPUTATIONAL PROOF code by Rooke Poole
 - **[https://x.com/LabyrinthCoder]]** for technical review and substrate theory proofing
 - **Community support** for theological discussions and encouragement